rheamathias/SOFE3980U-Lab3-Part1/README.md

       ``` cmd
       kubectl get service
       ```
       It may take some time until the external IP address is changed from pending to a valid IP address.
-You may need to repeat the previous command until the IP becomes available.
+You may need to repeat the previous command or add the **--watch** flag until the IP becomes available.

       ![MS3 figure4](figures/cl3-4.jpg)